Born in Preston, Lancashire, UK, in 1978.

 As part of Matthew Dever's degree studies, in 2001, he read sociology and social policy and he now uses a sociological perspective to research influence on beliefs and behaviours; specifically, collective behaviour and the relationship between individuals and society.

-Matthew Dever has worked on PR stories in education and cultural heritage projects that have been published internationally.
-Matthew has been distributed by the AP and some of his clients have been 'The Late Show with David Letterman', the Department for Education, the Star Carr Archaeology Project (University of York, ERC, Historic England), and BBC News.
+Matthew Dever has produced PR stories in education and cultural heritage that have been published globally, with clients including the AP, The Late Show with David Letterman, the Department for Education, Historic England, and BBC News.

 In 2019, Matthew was asked to talk about his work at a symposium at Cambridge University.